Skip to main content

 Journal

-Guide·Jan 2025·8 min read
+Guide·May 2026·10 min read

-A guide to architectural glass types and their best uses in buildings
+Architectural glass types and best uses

 Architectural glass is not a single material.
 It is a family of engineered products, each tuned to solve a specific problem in the building envelope — safety, thermal performance, acoustics, security, or aesthetics.
 Choosing the wrong type is one of the most expensive specification mistakes in commercial and luxury residential construction, because glass is almost always installed before it is tested in the wild.